digital-work-lab/open-source-project/docs/week_3_python_notebook_2.md

 ### Object-oriented programming

-Our next goal is to implement the previous example (adding the journal impact factor to the records) using Python objects/methods, and using the CoLRev infrastructure.
+Our next goal is to implement the previous example (adding the journal impact factor to the records) using Python objects/methods, and using the `colrev` infrastructure.

 **Task**: Create the `JIFLabeler` class, instantiate an object, and add the `add_jif()` method (based on the [Python objects/methods syntax](https://www.w3schools.com/python/python_classes.asp){: target="_blank"}).
 Run and revise the code (if necessary).

 **Hint** Also adapt the path of the records to `data/records.bib`.
-This is where CoLRev projects store the main records file.
+This is where `colrev` projects store the main records file.

 To select the **solution**, run: